cjun01/Batch_KASP/README_V1.2.md

 For each marker:
 - supported orientations are explored
 - allele-specific and common primers must satisfy current length, Tm, and GC constraints
-- any primer overlapping a masked background variant is rejected, except for the marker's own target span
+- by default, any primer overlapping a masked background variant is rejected, except for the marker's own target span
+- when `--allow_shared_allele_primer_variants` is enabled, a limited shared-overlap exception can be applied only when the same non-target position(s) overlap both `A1` and `A2` and remain sufficiently far from both 3' ends
 - Primer3 structure checks are computed for each surviving candidate pair
 - each candidate gets a local ranking record